asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Invite the Leaders

-Agile teams value transparency.
 Inviting organizational leaders to a mobbing session is an effective way to teach the organization what developing software is really like.
 Additionally, it can build empathy for development teams.
 I've taken part in mobbing sessions with CTOs, CFOs, development managers, product managers, and others.

-Even in organizations that lack this level of dysfunction, having leadership experience impediments and their effects on a team in real-time, will help them resolve the organizational issues causing the impediments.
+Having leadership experience impediments and their effects on a team in real-time, will help them address the organizational issues causing the impediments.

 ## Additional Resources